Google Adwords 0808 278 1398 Bing Ads 0808 274 4482

 Though it may seem beneficial to minimise costs by dealing with the administration yourself, instructing a professional ensures that debts are dealt with correctly, including the proper consideration of all avenues for recourse against fraud or abuse.
 Instructing a solicitor to deal with the estate and the debts on your behalf offers reassurance that you will not be held personally liable if mistakes are made.

-For further information, please contact Laura Redding, Head of Probate on 01905 721600 or via email worcester@parkinsonwright.co.uk
+For further information, please contact a member of our Probate Team on 01905 721600 or via email worcester@parkinsonwright.co.uk

 This article is for general information only and does not constitute legal or professional advice.
 Please note that the law may have changed since this article was published.